fox-squirrels-2013/Thing-O-Nicole/README.md

 To create a repo, I simply clicked the "Create a Repo" button in the upper right hand corner of GitHub.

+4) Create the Routes

+To create the routes to make the app, simply type:

+get '/' do
+  erb :index
+end

+Get gets the information from the server.
+In this case, it's the index.erb file.
+It displays in the root folder, so it can be accessed from the domain, i.e. example.com.

+Next, the erb file is created.
+It contains all of the HTML for the app, and contains all of the front-end information.
+A stylesheet is also included in the Public folder in order to make it look pretty and readable.